 Free Child Care

 If housing is the largest monthly expense for most households, child care is close behind.
 Luckily, more New Mexico families than ever are eligible for a program that pays for the cost of care.
 Child care assistance is a state program that pays for child care in the setting you choose.
 So, whether your child is cared for in a child care center, in a home-based setting, or even by a relative who registers with the state, child care assistance can cover those costs.
 Check out our previous blog post all about child care assistance, or this state website with more details.

-Wait, didn’t some families get $600 tax rebates this spring?
-Yes, and those are different.
-This spring, $600 rebates went out to many families who had claimed New Mexico’s Working Families Tax Credit on their 2020 taxes.
-This is a state credit that benefits many families in New Mexico with young children, and it will be worth even more next year.
-This year, New Mexico lawmakers made some changes to the Working Families Tax Credit: It’s worth more money (the amount varies per family), it can now be claimed by taxpayers without a Social Security Number, and it can now be claimed by adults as young as 18.
-So, put a sticky note on your fridge or on that pile of paperwork you keep meaning to file: Next tax season, make sure to see if your family qualifies for the Working Families Tax Credit.
+But wait, didn’t some families get $600 tax rebates from the state of New Mexico in 2021, too?
+Yes, and those were different. $600 rebates went out to many families who had claimed New Mexico’s Working Families Tax Credit on their 2020 taxes.
+This is a state credit that benefits many families in New Mexico with young children.
+It can now be claimed by taxpayers without a Social Security Number, and it can now be claimed by adults as young as 18.
+This tax season, make sure to see if your family qualifies for the Working Families Tax Credit.
 It could mean thousands of dollars back from the state and into your pockets.
-Here’s a video with some highlights, some more details, or you can call the New Mexico Tax Call Center at 1-866-285-2996 if you have specific questions about your tax situation.
+Learn more about it here or you can call the New Mexico Tax Call Center at 1-866-285-2996 if you have specific questions about your tax situation.